fiskaltrust/release-notes/middleware/middleware-1.3.19.md

 ## Bug fix: Mono service could not be installed on some Linux versions
 Due to an issue in our Launcher, it was not possible to install the fiskaltrust.Middleware as a Mono service on some Debian-based Linux versions.
 This issue has been resolved.

-**Please note**: This change requires users to update the Launcher, i.e. to re-download the package that contains the `fiskaltrust.exe` from the Portal after rebuilding the Cashbox.
+**Please note**: This change requires users to update the Launcher, i.e. to re-download the package that contains the `fiskaltrust.exe` from the fiskaltrust.Portal after rebuilding the CashBox.

 ## Affected packages
 Packages not listed here were not updated, as we decided to not increase the version of unchanged packages.
 All packages with versions greater or equal to 1.3.1 are compatible with each other (it is e.g. possible to use _fiskaltrust.Middleware.SCU.Swissbit.1.3.1_ with the new queue packages).